by Professor Peter H. Barry

-The following programs JPCalcW , MemPotW and ArtMemW and MemCableW now come as full Windows programs.
-In each case, they can be run under Windows XP, Vista, 32-bit Windows7 and under 64-bit Windows 7, provided they are run under Windows XP Mode (free for Windows 7; see JPCalcW ).
-They can also be run in Macintosh computers, provided they have fully compatible Windows emulation packages.
-These programs are each computer-aided learning (CAL) programs, which are aimed to simulate actual experiments and teach some difficult concepts in physiology.
-Free demonstration versions of each of the programs are available.
-Further information may be obtained either from this Web page or by contacting Professor Peter H. Barry (email@example.com) of the Dept of Physiology, School of Medical Sciences, Faculty of Medicine at the University of New South Wales.
+Free demonstration versions of each of the teaching programs are also available.
+Further information may be obtained either from this Web page or by contacting Professor Peter H. Barry (firstname.lastname@example.org) of the Dept of Physiology, School of Medical Sciences, Faculty of Medicine at the University of New South Wales.
 For information about him and his research and other interests click on Professor Peter H. Barry.

 To order any of the above programs, contact Peter Barry directly by email at email@example.com